 Even though this chapter is focused on the evaluation of the EWL and thus on the urban flooding - "spillages", the assessment of impact of climate changes and control measures was also applied to the direct discharge of stormwater and wastewater to receiving waters.
-Urban flooding can pose a risk to human health, cause financial loses and road-movement difficulties.
+The sum of urban flooding and direct discharge to receiving waters is referred in the report as "total outflow".
+Urban flooding can pose a risk to human health, cause financial loses and traffic disruption.
 Yet, the flooding may be less harmful than the direct outflow of sewer system as far as the impact on receiving waters (and eventually the Baltic Sea) is concerned.
-Spillages usually occur around manholes and inlets to the stormwater system.
+Spillages usually occur around manholes and inlets of the stormwater system.
 The pollution may reach the surface water by reentering the system, via runoff or passing by soil or aquifer.
 The pollution of surface waters may thus be delayed and decreased.
 In contrast, the load of pollution at the outflow from stormwater system and in the combined sewer overflow affect the quality of surface waters directly.
 Therefore, equal attention was given to spillages and discharges from sewer systems.